500Foods/WelcomeToTroodon/docs/level_m/seasonal.md

 # Seasonal Maintenance (Every 2,000 Print Hours)
 After several months of continuous printing, there are likely to be more serious instances of wear and tear that need some attention.

-- [ ] Replace nozzle
-- [ ] Replace PTFE tubing feeding the toolhead
+- [ ] 🔨 Consider cleaning or replacing the nozzle
-- [ ] Replace PTFE tubing inside the heater
+- [ ] 🙂 Check PTFE connectors for signs of dust or wear
-- [ ] Tighten all screws
-- [ ] Consider replacing the aluminum build plate if it has warped
+- [ ] 🥇 Consider replacing the build plate if it has become unusually warn or uneven
-- [ ] Consider replacing any fans showing signs of wear (noisy, wobbly)
+- [ ] 🥇 Consider replacing the aluminum base plate if it has warped over time
-- [ ] Check PTFE connectors for signs of wear

 Next: [Macros Quick Reference](https://github.com/500Foods/WelcomeToTroodon#macros-quick-reference)